About UFDA

 We are committed to strong safeguarding policies, responsible financial management, and continuous learning.

-Stand With Gaza
+Stand With Integrity

-UFDA exists because Gazan communities deserve more than survival alone.
+UFDA exists because communities deserve more than survival alone.
 They deserve care, agency, and the ability to rebuild their lives with dignity.

 We welcome donors, partners, and collaborators who share this commitment to locally led, accountable, and sustainable humanitarian, medical, and development work.